favourachara07/repo-ready/README.md

-# AI-Powered Student Submission Notifier
+# RepoReady: AI-Powered Student Submission Notifier

 An intelligent automation built with n8n that provides real-time, personalized submission confirmations to bootcamp students via SMS or WhatsApp, enhancing the